Faisal-Manzer/Getting-Started-Guide/README.md

 Students who are willing to start something this summer.

 ## Mindset
-Go through these basic tutorials and all courses.
-The Numbered bullets should be followed in sequence, whereas unordered bullets can be done randomly.
+Go through these basic tutorials and all courses. *The Numbered bullets should be followed in sequence, whereas unordered bullets can be done randomly*.
 The thing will get easy with practice always start is hard.
-My suggestion is that go through the documentation tutorial first, then try video playlist.
+My suggestion is that **`go through the official tutorial first, then try video playlist`**.
 It will help you to understand better.
 Some concepts will be entirely new and can be very hard to understand, give a tough fight try to understand one time two time five time but don't leave, you will understand things on the fly, Just dedicate time, and stay with problems.

 **What to start?**: Just start with anything at the end of the day will learn some logic building and will learn something which will surely stay with you.
 You can switch domains afterwards when you find your interest.
-**Documentation tutorial is hard to understand**: yes, I know that you will face this.
+**Official tutorial is hard to understand**: yes, I know that you will face this.
 The reason why I am pushing for documentation tutorials is that you need to learn how to read the documentation.
 When you will do a real project, reading will be the main key. **Copy Paste, Try to understand what is going on.
 Not understanding is completely fine, you will understand with videos when the creator will explain things.**

 **Disclaimer**: I am no a guru of anything, I took some of these courses, I included some creators that I love, some just came on a random search.
 This is not a combination of the greatest courses these are normal courses.
 I am not affiliated with any one of them.